Documentation structure for LLMs (llms.txt)

-Set up test impact analysis Preview
+Set up test impact analysis Beta

 Cloud

-Smarter Testing is available in preview.
+Smarter Testing is available in beta.
 This means the product is in early stages and you may encounter bugs, unexpected behavior, or incomplete features.
 When the feature is made generally available, there will be a cost associated with access and usage.

 Test impact analysis runs only the tests impacted by your code changes, reducing test execution time while maintaining code quality.